playduck/dinolabs-telemetry/readme.md

 ## Overview

 There are two NodeJs servers located in the `apps/` directory:
-- `gse`: Ground Station Equipment Server interfacing with rocketry
+- `gse`: Ground Station Equipment Server for interfacing with rocketry
 - `inet`: Internet server providing a REST API and static file serving

-Both servers expose a static file server and a dynamic websockets server.
+Both servers expose a static file server and a dynamic websockets server for live data updates.
 `gse` implements a TCP client connecting to rocketires telemetry reading COBS-delimited protocol buffers.
 It relays the data to a local file, a local websocket server and a TCP REST call to the `inet` server.
-`inet` implements this REST API endpoint (Post requests with HTTP basic-auth).
+`inet` implements this REST API endpoint (POST requests with HTTP basic-auth) and file servers.
-These requests are either binary protobufs or JSON.
+The `inet` accepts either binary protobfufs (`octal-streams`) or JSON.
+Currently, `JSON` is used as parsing on the server seems unreliable, although package sizes are increased.
 A legacy OPC-UA client also exists but is unused.

 For testing a OPC-UA server and a serial-port server with mock capabilities are provided.